Commentary by Jack Kelley

 These two statements confirm that the rapture of the Church will take place before the restoration of Israel’s covenant with God, which will take place 7 years before the Lord’s return to establish His Kingdom on Earth.

 It Doesn’t Take A Watchman

-In closing, I advise everyone to stop watching the network news and instead scroll through the daily headline summaries that many websites (including this one) offer, to gain a more complete understanding of the state of our world.
+In closing, I advise everyone to stop watching the network news, and instead, scan a wide range of news outlets, foreign and domestic, to gain a more complete understanding of the state of our world.
 Then, as you become more familiar with these and other similar passages of Scripture you can gain a perspective on current events that those who are not knowledgeable simply cannot acquire.
-You’ll discover you can literally have your Bible in one hand and a cross section of world news in the other and see how it’s all unfolding.
+You’ll discover you can literally have your Bible in one hand and a cross-section of world news in the other and see how it’s all unfolding.